 Teens should be encouraged to sign up for the local Shakespeare Company as actors (something my kids did), join a marching band, travel with a show choir, play high level sports, or take classes in local high schools or community colleges.
 They need to get out into the community in their areas of interest so that they can find out that they have what it takes to stand on their own two feet, to prove to themselves that they are growing up.

 In Brave Writer, we’ve designed Help for High School and all of our online writing classes for teens with this goal in mind—showing teens how what they’ve been doing relates to what they are being called on to do now.
 These classes help them to learn how to think rhetorically, how to examine argument, and how to select credible support for their thesis statements.
 They also learn the vocabulary of expository writing—terminology for analysis, how to form substantive opinions, and how to manage their biases and blind spots.
 They learn the formats so they have practice using them.

-Between specific instruction in academic writing and exploration of a variety of subjects (fashion, linguistics, music, role playing games, gun control, feminism, theology, nutrition, sexuality, animation, computer programming, sports, foreign language, organic gardening…whatever your kids find interesting), your teens will become prepared for college.
+Between specific instruction in academic writing and exploration of a variety of subjects (fashion, linguistics, music, role playing games, nutrition, animation, computer programming, sports, organic gardening…whatever your kids find interesting), your teens will become prepared for college.
 College is a depth experience in specific liberal arts and sciences fields.
 Deep diving IS the right preparation for that world.
 That’s why homeschoolers do well in college!
 They already understand how to teach themselves, how to read critically, how to develop and form a legitimate opinion (as long as they have the chance to do those things as teens).